-Six Ways to Give Back to the Community This Holiday Season
+8 Easy Ways to Give Back to the Community During the Holidays

 Helping others has always been a hallmark of the holiday season.
 From sharing a few kind words to building food baskets for families in need, people have always spent the final months of the year finding ways to give back to the community.
-But what does lending a hand to others look like in the midst of a global pandemic?
-If you’re wondering how to give back this year, we have a few ideas of how you can bring hope, kindness, and holiday cheer to others while staying safe.
+If you’re wondering how to give back this year, we have a few ideas of how you can bring hope, kindness, and holiday cheer to others.

-From helping those affected by COVID-19 to supporting animal rescue efforts, there are countless ways to give back during the holidays while brightening someone’s day, week, or year.
-If you’re uncertain about how to be generous while staying safe during a pandemic, choose from one of the ideas below or come up with your own.
+From helping with education costs to supporting animal rescue efforts, there are countless ways to give back during the holidays while brightening someone’s day, week, or year.
+If you’re uncertain about how to be generous this holiday season, choose from one of the ideas below or come up with your own.
 You’ll be on your way to helping your community in no time.

-1. Run a virtual food drive for hungry families
+1. Run a food drive for hungry families

-Millions of Americans are struggling to put food on the table, and the coronavirus pandemic has only made it more difficult to stay nourished and find food assistance.
+Many Americans are struggling to put food on the table, and financial stressors only make it more difficult to stay nourished.
 This year, you could provide a holiday meal to a family—or multiple families—who wouldn’t be able to afford it otherwise.

-Running a virtual food drive to feed hungry folks in your neighborhood is simple but impactful, and a great alternative if volunteering at a soup kitchen isn’t a safe option this year.
-Start a fundraiser and accept donations online, then donate the funds to the food bank or organization of your choice.
+Running an in-person or virtual food drive to feed hungry folks in your neighborhood is simple but impactful.
+If you’re unable to volunteer in person at a soup kitchen this year, a virtual food drive is a great alternative.
+Start a fundraiser and raise money on behalf of the food bank or organization of your choice.
 Don’t forget to read up on some fundraising tips before getting started so you’re set up for success.

 2. Brighten someone’s day with a random act of kindness